Causes and Risk Factors

 - Side effects of certain drugs

 Patients can minimize their risk of macular degeneration by practicing a healthy, active life and getting regular eye exams.
 It is important for all patients to exercise regularly, avoid smoking, and eat a balanced diet that includes foods known to preserve vision and prevent eye diseases.

 Patients with macular degeneration may notice gradual changes to their vision, including shadowy areas in the central vision, or fuzzy and distorted vision.
 These areas grow larger as the disease progresses, and can eventually turn into blind spots.
 Patients may also have difficulty seeing color and fine details.

 If the disease progresses to the more serious wet form, patients may also see straight lines as wavy.
 With wet macular degeneration, central vision loss can occur rapidly, sometimes in as little as a few days or weeks.

 Your doctor may be able to detect early signs of macular degeneration before any symptoms occur through a regular eye exam.
 Any signs of this condition can be further confirmed by testing your central vision with an Amsler grid test – a special tool for detecting macular degeneration.

 Regular eye exams are important in detecting macular degeneration and other serious eye conditions as early as possible so that permanent side effects can be avoided.

 While there is no cure for macular degeneration, there are several treatment options available to help patients manage this condition and preserve their vision.
 The best treatment option for each patient depends on the severity and type of the condition, as well as how much, if any, permanent vision loss has occurred.

-> It is essential for patients with macular degeneration, wet or dry, to seek continuous medical treatment to manage their condition and prevent permanent vision loss from occurring.
-Our doctors have extensive experience in the treatment of these conditions, and can offer patients the latest, most advanced treatments to help preserve your vision and your overall quality of life.
+It is essential for patients with macular degeneration, wet or dry, to seek continuous medical treatment to manage their condition and prevent permanent vision loss from occurring.
+Our doctors have extensive experience with these conditions and can offer patients the latest, most advanced treatment plans to help preserve your vision and your overall quality of life.